sveeke/EasyDebianWebserver/README.md

 - Installs some handy tools like apt-transport-https, (un)zip, and sysstat.

 # How to run the script?
+Note: connecting with SSH makes pasting things like the SSH-key easier.

 1. Become root if you are not already.
    ```su root```
 2. Change directory to /tmp or another folder to you liking.